Close Brothers Group: Operations

 Close Brothers Banking division lends to small and medium-sized businesses and individuals and offers deposit taking.

 Winterflood, a market maker in the UK, trades in relevant MTFs and major dark pools and covers nearly all LSE listed stocks, as well as Alternative Investment Market (AIM) and ICAP Securities and Derivatives Exchange.

 The company's chief executive is Mike Morgan, who has been in the role since January 2025 after superseding Adrian Sainsbury who stepped down from the role following a period of extended medical leave.
 Its board has been chaired by Mike Biggs since May 2017.

 In 2024, a court ruled against Close Brothers and FirstRand Bank for mis-selling loans to car buyers.
 They had been paying commission to car dealers for recommending their loans, without the dealers revealing the commissions to the car buyers.
 In 2025, Close Brothers cancelled its dividend and planned to raise £400 million to cover the compensation that would be due to borrowers and the costs of the court case.

+In 2025, Close Brothers announced that they had put up around £300 million for redress payments relating to the Financial Conduct Authority's motor finance scheme.